-To learn more about the process for course registration for Winter 2015, be sure to review all of the information below carefully!
+To learn more about the process for course registration for Summer and Fall 2016, be sure to review all of the information below carefully!

 - Registration Planning: Get Ready

 - General Registration: Go!

 - Important Rules and Policies: What You Need to Know

 General registration will open Wednesday, June 1, at 10 am (EDT).
 Be sure to review the schedule of classes and the information below before registration opens.